 BSPH/MPH or MSPH or MPHTM Combined Degrees

-Combined degree student select a specific MPH, MSPH or MPHTM program (concentration) of study.
-Student may select any of the MPH, MSPH, or MPHTM concentrations (except the generalist MPH in Community Health).
+BSPH students may select any of the professional degree concentrations except the MPH in Community Health Sciences (CHS).
+The CHS concentration is a generalist program that may overlap with portions of the BSPH degree.
 These degrees require a total of 42 - 45 credits plus a practicum and a culminating experience: 12 shared credits (foundational courses) plus another 30-33 master’s credits required for their selected MPH, MSPH or MPHTM program (concentration) (See the requirements for each program (concentration).

-Combined degree students may take up to 12 credits in four foundational courses (no substitutions):
+Combined degree students complete 12 credits of the four of the foundational courses during their senior year.

 The professional master’s require a practicum and integrated learning experience (ILE).
 These are done toward the end of the course work and planned with the master’s advisor to fulfill the program competencies.
 Practical experience or internships that is not planned within MPH competencies may not count as either the practicum or ILE.

-The MHA program is a 60 credit masters in health administration plus a 950-hour administrative residency.
+The MHA program is a 54 credit masters in health administration plus a 950-hour administrative residency.
 (See the MHA degree requirements) BSPH/MHA Combined Degree students may share up to 12 credits during their senior year in the BSPH program.
+The MHA typically takes 3 years to complete and the combined degree saves approximately 1 semester of time.
 Combined Degree students may only begin the MHA full time in the fall semester.
-Students are eligible to attempt to test out of several of these classes and proceed to the next class in sequence.
-MHA courses that may be taken from the following courses:
+Students are eligible to take a challenge exam; if passed, the student may proceed to the next class in sequence.
+No course credit is awarded for a waived course, and the full number of degree credits are required.
+In their senior year, students may take up to 12 graduate credits that are shared in the BSPH and MHA degrees from the following: